 Thinking about taking a trip to Patagonia?
-On this article we discuss how to prepare for such a trip and how to identify common mistakes that travelers often make when planning an adventure to this part of the world.
+In this article, we discuss how to prepare for such a trip and how to identify common mistakes that travelers often make hen planning an adventure to this part of the world.

 Which Part of Patagonia You Are Planning to Visit?
 Northern vs. Southern